Hasbro revenue falls short on weak entertainment production business

-Hasbro Inc (HAS.O) fell short of first-quarter revenue estimates on Tuesday as COVID-19 forced delays hammered the toymaker's movie and TV production business.
+(Reuters) -Hasbro Inc fell short of first-quarter revenue estimates on Tuesday as COVID-19 forced delays hammered the toymaker’s movie and TV production business.

 The company in recent years has focused on entertainment production to power growth at a faster pace than traditional toy sales.